tylerthomasallen/docs/src/pages/deep-linked-ads/google-shopping-ads.md

 ---
 title: Google Shopping Ads
 description: A guide to using Branch in Google Shopping Ad Campaigns
-path: tree/merchant-center-feeds/src/pages/deep-linked-ads
+path: tree/master/src/pages/deep-linked-ads
 source: google-shopping-ads.md
 ---
 # Google Shopping Ads

 ## Overview

-This guide will walk through how to use Branch links in a Google Shopping Ads feed on Merchant Center.
+This guide will walk through how to use Branch links in a Google Shopping Ads feed stored in Merchant Center.

 This documentation supports the following Google Campaign types: